mgawan/mhm2_staging/README.md

 `./build.sh Debug`

-These will install the binaries by default into the `bin` subdirectory in the repository root directory.
+These will install the binaries by default into the `install/bin` subdirectory in the repository root directory.
 To set a different install directory, set the environment variable `MHMXX_INSTALL_PATH`, e.g.:

 `MHMXX_INSTALL_PATH=$SCRATCH/mhmxx-install ./build.sh Release`